 All About our infant and one year old room:

-Our room consists of 9 children from the ages of 6 weeks to 24 months and two teachers.
+Our room consists of 9 children from the ages of 6 weeks to 24 months and three teachers.
 Our room is very busy and active but our schedule is based on your child’s needs.
-We do not put your infant on a schedule, instead we will follow the schedule you give us and adjust it as your child grows.
+We will not put your infant on a schedule, instead we will follow the schedule you give us and adjust it as your child grows.
 Our one-year-old toddlers do follow a schedule that meets their needs.
 Our environment is set up to ensure your child has the space, equipment and personal interaction to develop into wonderful and curious toddlers.
 We have a protective area for our babies who aren’t quite mobile yet.
 This allows them to have an area where they can play safely away separate from our more mobile friends.

 Curiosity Possibilities: Infants are curious about the world in which they live.
 They want to find out what is in it and how everything works.
 An assortment of rattles is a delightful means of interacting with young babies.
 Repetition of movement and activity is vitally important for brain development.
 Repetition helps babies “wire” their brains and strengthens neural pathways that are just developing.
 We change our equipment around often to introduce new experiences to our older toddlers.
 The role of our teachers is to interact with your child and provide plenty of invitations to play and reach developmental milestones.